Everything you need to know about Citrix

 What can customers expect from doing business with Citrix?

-With its focus on innovative yet secure workspaces and collaboration with partners, Citrix sees itself as a key enabler of digital transformation for today's enterprises.
+By focusing on innovative and secure workspaces and nurturing strategic partnerships, Citrix continues to be a key enabler of digital transformation for modern enterprises.

 Keumars Afifi-Sabet is a writer and editor that specialises in public sector, cyber security, and cloud computing.
 He first joined ITPro as a staff writer in April 2018 and eventually became its Features Editor.
 Although a regular contributor to other tech sites in the past, these days you will find Keumars on LiveScience, where he runs its Technology section.